 During the 2013 83rd Regular Legislative Session, House Bill (HB) 1461 was passed and became effective on September 1, 2013.
 HB 1461 requires any retail public utility that is required to file a water loss audit with the Texas Water Development Board to notify its customers of the most recent water loss reported in the water loss audit.
-You can view HB 1461 on-line at <http://capitol.texas.gov>.
+You can view HB 1461 online at <http://capitol.texas.gov>.

-In the water loss audit submitted to the Texas Water Development Board for the time period of Jan-Dec 2020, our system lost an estimated 6,154,700 gallons of water.
-If you have any questions about the water loss audit, please call Public Works Superintendent Kory Kittrell at 817.490.5733.
+In the water loss audit submitted to the Texas Water Development Board for the time period of Jan-Dec 2022, our system lost an estimated 3,925,000 gallons of water.
+If you have any questions about the water loss audit, please call Public Works Department at 817.490.5732.

-MORE INFORMATION
+FOR MORE INFORMATION

-For questions regarding this Water Quality Report, please contact Director of Facilities & Public Works Troy Meyer at [tmeyer@westlake-tx.org](mailto:tmeyer@westlake-tx.org) or 817.490.5735.
+For questions regarding this Water Quality Report, please contact the Public Works Department at publicworks@westlaketx.gov or 817.490.5732.

-For questions regarding utility billing or trash and recycling, please contact your Utility & Facilities Coordinator Dianna Orender at [dorender@westlake-tx.org](mailto:dorender@westlake-tx.org) or 817.490.5732.
+For questions regarding utility billing or trash/recycling, please contact Utility & Facilities Coordinator Dianna Orender at dorender@westlaketx.gov or 817.490.5732.

-For water/sewer emergencies after hours, please call 817.490.5729 or email [publicworks@westlake-tx.org](mailto:publicworks@westlake-tx.org).
+For water/sewer emergencies after hours, please call 817.490.5729 or email publicworks@westlaketx.gov.